-- Free of charge last Tuesday of each mont between October and June
+- Free admission on the last Tuesday of every mont between 1 October and 30 June

 NOTE: These times are now the ones in use.
 Please ignore any others published earlier on this or any other website or in informative leaflets and tryptychs.